FortiPower/PowerFGT/README.md

 Connect-FGT 192.0.2.1 -ApiToken "yourtoken"
 ```

-You can use API Token with HTTPS (or HTTPS with FortiOS > 7.0.x but not recommended)
+You can use API Token with HTTPS (or HTTP with FortiOS > 7.0.x but not recommended)

 A REST API administrator account can be setup using the following FortiOS CLI commands: